Peter C. Gøtzsche

 He is a co-founder of the Cochrane Collaboration and has written numerous reviews for the organization.
 His membership in Cochrane was terminated by its Governing Board of Trustees on 25 September 2018.
+The British Medical Journal (BMJ) extensively covered Peter Gøtzsche's expulsion from the Cochrane Collaboration, framing it as a major crisis involving governance, transparency, and conflicts of interest.

+During the COVID-19 pandemic, a vocal vaccine advocate David H. Gorski, a surgical oncologist at the Barbara Ann Karmanos Cancer Institute published on Science-Based Medicine (SBM) on March 21, 2023 the article, where he critiques a preprint systematic review "Serious Harms of the Covid-19 Vaccine" by Peter Gøtzsche and Maryanne Demasi.
+While the article raises valid methodological concerns about the preprint, it exhibits notable spin, confirmation bias, and some logical fallacies.

 Biography

 After completing high school, Gøtzsche studied science graduating with a Master of Science in biology and chemistry in 1974.
 He worked briefly as a teacher.
 In 1975 he took a job in the pharmaceutical industry as a drug representative for Astra AB; several months later he became a product manager.
 In 1977 Gøtzsche took a position at Astra-Syntex and was responsible for clinical trials.
 While at Astra-Syntex he started to study medicine and graduated as a physician in 1984.

-Gøtzsche worked at hospitals in Copenhagen 1984–1995.
-He co-founded with Sir Iain Chalmers and about 80 other investigators The Cochrane Collaboration in 1993.
-The same year he established The Nordic Cochrane Centre.
+Gøtzsche worked at hospitals in Copenhagen from 1984 to 1995.
+He co-founded with Sir Iain Chalmers and about 80 other investigators the Cochrane Collaboration in 1993.
+The same year he established the Nordic Cochrane Centre.
 In 2010, Gøtzsche was named Professor of Clinical Research Design and Analysis at the University of Copenhagen.
-A professorship that was later retracted from the university.
+This professorship was later retracted from the university.
 In 2017, he was elected a member of the Governing Board of Cochrane.
 In September 2018 he was expelled from Cochrane Collaboration.
-In 2019 Gøtzsche founded a new Institute for Scientific Freedom, whose goal is "to preserve honesty and integrity in science".
+In 2019 Gøtzsche founded the Institute for Scientific Freedom, whose goal is "to preserve honesty and integrity in science".